andraugust/andraugust.github.io/soundcatcher-nrf.md

 ## Recording

 To record audio I used the [TMRpcm library](https://github.com/TMRh20/TMRpcm).
-It has convenient functions for writing audio to the SD card.
+It has convenient functions for writing audio data to the SD card.
 For example:

 ```c++
 #include <TMRpcm.h>